sohanmenon7-star/pwn.college_sohan/Processes_and_Jobs/Suspending_Processes.md

 ```

 ## What I learned
-I learned there is a less drastic way of getting the terminal back, that being `Ctrl-Z` which suspends the ongoig process, meaning it still runs just in the background
+I learned there is a less drastic way of getting the terminal back, that being `Ctrl-Z` which suspends the ongoig process, meaning it stays in a suspended state until resumed

 ## Incorrect tangents
 N/A